redbubble/finch-sangria/README.md

 * We assume that you want to return some reasonable status codes for errors, rather than `200`s containing the error test.
 This may hurt some clients.
 * We handle variables in the form of a JSON encoded string (for example from GraphiQL), as well as a straight JSON object.
 * We expect that you want strong types for things.
 * We only support the previous version of Finch, basically because the latest version doesn't yet support mixed content types in endpoints.
+It will probably work in the latest (we have a branch that does, so with a little work it should be ok).

 There are some things that need improvement, including: